BearWare/TeamTalk5Setup/Manual/userinterface.md

 For users to log on to a TeamTalk server they must have a user account.
 Only users of user-type *Administrator* can create/modify user accounts.
-When the TeamTalk server is [configured](@ref teamtalkserver) initially an administrator account can be set up so further user accounts can be set up using this user accounts dialog.
+When the TeamTalk server is [configured](@ref teamtalkserver) initially an administrator account can be set up so further user accounts can be created using this user accounts dialog.
 Here is shown the User Accounts-dialog.

 ![User Accounts Dialog](dlg_useraccounts.png "User Accounts")